theSTremblay/taggui-JSON/README.md

 # TagGUI-JSON

 - Original work on TagGUI can be found here: https://github.com/jhc13/taggui
-- This code is using v1.25.2 of this release
+- This code should be referencing v1.25.2 of this release

 ## Updates/Modifications
 - Use the TagGUI GUI to add Json tags to your images